jpcx/llmq/README.md

 - `codegen`: generates a single function in a programming language. uses GPT-3.5 to produce 3 alternatives and GPT-4 to review the proposed solutions and produce the actual result.
 - `introspection`: allows GPT-3.5 to have a conversation with itself about anything.
 - `scmd`: same as cmd, but uses an additional GPT-3.5 layer and modified prompts to prevent the script from executing anything that would modify the system in any way.
 - `selftest`: given a lesson plan, GPT-4 acts as a professor and quizzes GPT-3.5 about the topic.
-These interactions are quite interesting.
 - `summarize`: iteratively splits the input into chunks, summarizes each with GPT-3.5, combines their summaries, and repeats until the output is enough for a final GPT-3.5 summary.
 - `summarize_webpage`: calls summarize with the result of curl and html2text.